JhouLab/Pi5WebcamRecorder/README.md

 # HOW TO USE:

-Instructions version 1.2
+Instructions version 1.3

-Updated June 19, 2024.
+Updated July 5, 2024.

-For best results, run this on a Raspberry Pi 5, which can easily handle 4 simultaneous cameras, whereas the Pi 4 seems to struggle with even 2 cameras.
+For best results, run this on a Raspberry Pi 5, which can easily handle 4 simultaneous cameras at 640x480 and 10 frames per second, whereas the Pi 4 struggles with even 2 cameras.

+Pi 5 can handle higher frame rates (e.g. 15fps) if you restrict recording to just 2 cameras or if you change the codec from h264 to mp4v.
+For details, see below under "CONFIGURING".

+# GETTING STARTED:

 Hopefully someone has already installed all files and libraries for you.
 If not, skip to the bottom "Installing on a new machine", then come back here when you are done.